christianvedels/A_perfect_storm/README.md

 # Replication files for "A perfect storm and the natural endowments of infrastructure"

 This is the repository of the paper 'A perfect storm and the natural endowments of trade-enabling infrastructure'.
 The repository was created as I refactored all the code of the project to tie it up for a version to include in my thesis.
-[Slides can be found here](https://raw.githack.com/christianvedels/A_perfect_storm_replication/main/Slides/20min/20min.html#1).
+Slides can be found here ([20 min.](https://raw.githack.com/christianvedels/A_perfect_storm_replication/main/Slides/20min/20min.html#1); [10 min.](https://raw.githack.com/christianvedels/A_perfect_storm_replication/main/Slides/10min/10min.html#1)).
 A short version of the paper is enclosed in this repository as 'Paper_short_version.pdf'.
 This specific version of the paper won the [EHS's New Researcher Prize](https://ehs.org.uk/society/grants-prizes/new-researcher-paper-prize-winners/) in the spring of 2023.

 The scripts in this repository are numbered to indicate the order in which to run them.
 Some of the data cannot be shared in this repository either because I am not authorized to redistribute it, or because it is too large.
 However, I have included all the necessary information to download or obtain the data below.
 All scripts from "008\_..." onwards require only data that is included in the repository.